Use modern laboratories and technology to bring psychological theory to life at the University of Bradford.

 Speech and Language Laboratory

 Auditory information is all around us and the way we use and respond to speech and language is a central feature of psychology research.
-This laboratory houses a sound proof booth and has a dedicated audio-processing computer and two data collection stations.
+This highly specialised laboratory houses a sound-proof booth and has a dedicated audio-processing computer and two data collection stations.

 We have a commitment to strong pastoral care for all of our students, which includes a Personal Tutor for all students, regular contact hours for tutor groups and our supportive student service teams who are always ready to help with any questions and provide the advice that you need.

 In addition to standard study support through taught sessions, our Virtual Learning Environment allows students to access resources, participate in group work and submit work from anywhere in the world 24/7.